We’ve had lots of questions about revalidation - here are the answers to the most common ones.

 - How that change benefited the people using your services

-Everyone has to submit a reflective account: a written summary of your practice over the past year
+Do I have to submit a reflective written account summarising my practice over the past year?

 - The context: where you work, who you work with, your main roles, and who uses your service

-In a non-patient facing job?
-You still need to revalidate to stay on the register
+I'm in a non-patient facing job - do I still need to revalidate to stay on the register?

-If you’re in a non-patient facing job like academia, industry or regulation, you still need to revalidate if you want to stay on the GPhC register.
+Yes.
+If you’re in a non-patient facing job such as academia, industry or regulation, you must still revalidate if you want to stay on the GPhC register.